DataDog/documentation/content/en/notebooks/_index.md

 ### Manipulating cells

 When an existing notebook is opened, the cells are in a closed state.
-To open a cell for editing, double click on it or mouse over it and use `CMD + Click`.
+To open a cell for editing, mouse over it and use `CMD + Click`, or click "Edit."
 To close a cell, click outside it, press `ESC`, or press `CMD + Enter`.
 Only one cell may be open at a time.

 To insert cells, use the **+** button that appears to the left of the cell.
 To share, clone, or delete cells, use the action tray that appears above the cell on hover, or use a keyboard shortcut.
 A list of all keyboard shortcuts is available by clicking the keyboard button in the notebook header.